EngineerBetter/engineerbetter-hugo/content/blog/yubikey.md

 [Github][githubU2F], [Gitlab][gitlabU2F], [Google Cloud Platform][GCPU2F] all support [U2F] as a 2FA option.
 [Amazon Web Services][AWS] does not yet, but you can still use your Yubikey as your 2FA device.
 [AWS] supports the [TOTP] standard.
-It is not possible for a smart card with no battery to implement TOTP by it's self as it requires a real time clock.
+It is not possible for a smart card with no battery to implement TOTP by itself as it requires a real time clock.
 Thankfully, you can use the [Yubico Authenticator][yubico_authenticator] to generate TOTP tokens from the secrets on your Yubikey.
 You can store up to 32 different TOTP accounts on your Yubikey, nothing is stored on the computer you use, you can insert your Yubikey into any machine with the [Yubico Authenticator][yubico_authenticator] installed and all your TOTP tokens will be availible.

 Google performed a two year [study][googU2F] on U2F devices which are widely deployed within Google.
 They found that compared with a app based OTP like Google Authenticator, Users authenticated faster using a U2F device, U2F devices were inherently less suceptible to MitM attacks and users raised support tickets for authentication problems far less frequently.

 ### ROCA <a name="roca"></a>
 Recently (2017-10-15) a serious problem was found in a library used by Yubikey firmware responsible for generating RSA keys.
-The [ROCA][ROCA] (Revenge of Coppersmith's attack) hack enables computing the private part of a RSA keypair from the public part alone.
+The [ROCA][ROCA] (Revenge of Coppersmith's Attack) hack enables computing the private part of a RSA keypair from the public part alone.
-This has now been fixed, hence why I am reccomending generating RSA keys on your Yubikey.
+This has now been fixed, hence why I am recommending generating RSA keys on your Yubikey.

 [cvpwn]: https://thejh.net/misc/website-terminal-copy-paste
 [githubkeys]: https://github.com/settings/keys